 The Transport Strategy is intended to be embedded as a material planning consideration into the masterplanning and planning processes for the new Garden Town Communities, neighbourhoods and other developments within the Garden Town.
+The Transport Strategy will assist decision-makers in transport matters, enabling Members to review and determine masterplans and planning applications against the objectives, principles and actions within the document.
 The Strategy will also be used to secure funding from developers, central government and other bodies.